dropstream/throttling/README.md

 ## Configuration

 You can configure Throttling parameters by accessing attributes of `Throttling` module.
-Currently it supports only Memcached through `Rails.cache`.
+Currently it supports Memcached through `Rails.cache` and Redis.

     Throttling.storage = Rails.cache
+    # Throttling::Storage::Redis.options = url: 'redis://:p4ssw0rd@10.0.1.1:6380/15'
+    # Throttling.storage = Throttling::Storage::Redis.new
     Throttling.logger = Rails.logger

 Throttling limits could be stored in a configuration file in `config/throttling.yml`.
 You can also specify another file to read limits from: